Lemon Poppy Seed Muffins

 Serves 12

 These lemon poppy seed muffins are moist, tender, and bursting with bright citrus flavor.
 I love them plain for breakfast or a snack, but for a bakery-worthy treat, you can top them with my easy lemon glaze.
-Tip: Let the muffins cool completely before glazing them.
-If they're still warm, the glaze will melt!
+For a stronger lemon flavor without the glaze, add ½ teaspoon lemon extract to the batter.

 Ingredients